Thirteen-Moons/ST-indexTTS2-X-Player/README_EN.md

 <br><br>
 2. Add reference audio in the backend voice model folder.
    - Place character reference audio files in the backend `api/ckpt/` directory (create if it doesn't exist).
 The dropdown will automatically list all available files.
    - Place scene audio files in the backend `api/pjy/` directory (create if it doesn't exist).
-You must click "Authorize" after each SillyTavern restart for this to take effect.
 Scene audio is only available in GAL mode, and filenames must match the tag names.
    - Note: Reference audio should ideally be 10-20 seconds long, containing declarative sentences, interjections, questions, and laughter for best results.
 Actual voice quality depends on the reference audio quality.
 <br><br>
 3. Click the ⚙ button next to the AI message you want to voice.
 Open the voice config panel, enter the character name, save, then select the desired voice from the dropdown to bind.